syntaxwhisper/music-library-guide/README.md

 The player reads these values and decides how much volume adjustment should be applied during playback.

 The audio file itself remains unchanged.

+Note that `REPLAYGAIN_REFERENCE_LOUDNESS` is an optional tag.
+The settings recommended in this guide disable it by default.
+If you enable it, the tag will appear in your files alongside the others listed above.
+The reasons for this choice are discussed in the section Why Reference Loudness Tags Are Disabled later in this chapter.

 ## Track Gain vs Album Gain